oneapi-src/oneAPI-samples/AI-and-Analytics/Getting-Started-Samples/INC-Sample-for-Tensorflow/README.md

 #### Troubleshooting

 If you receive an error message, troubleshoot the problem using the **Diagnostics Utility for Intel® oneAPI Toolkits**.
 The diagnostic utility provides configuration and system checks to help find missing dependencies, permissions errors, and other issues.
 See the [Diagnostics Utility for Intel® oneAPI Toolkits User Guide](https://www.intel.com/content/www/us/en/develop/documentation/diagnostic-utility-user-guide/top.html) for more information on using the utility.

-### On Intel® DevCloud

-1. Open Jupyter Hub in a browser: [oneAPI JupyterHub](https://jupyter.oneapi.devcloud.intel.com/).

-2. Navigate to the `inc_sample_tensorflow.ipynb` file and open it.

-3. Change the Kernel to **user_tensorflow**.

-4. Run every cell in the Notebook in sequence.

 ## License